paulbousquet/SmoothLP/README.md

 ```
 lproj_irf `y' `w' (ir=rr), h(`H') h1(`h1') lambda(`lambda') k(5) lag(4) vmat("nw")
 ```
-The code is deisgned to handle multiple instruments.
-If you want graphs for all endogenous variables that are instrumented, add the `mult` option.
-This option will also trigger the use of B-spline approximation for these additional coefficients (and append the penalty matrix accordingly).
+Program can handle multiple instruments using standard Stata norms (B-splines are also used for these coefficients and the penalty matrix is appended accordingly).
+A graph will only be produced for the first endogenous variable listed unless the `mult` option is specified.

 ## Syntax